Liu-Jinyuan/liu-jinyuan.github.io/index.md

 Jinyuan is also an aviation photographer (shutter count ~80,000), with more than 400 photos published on the largest peer-reviewed database jetphotos.com [(personal profile)](https://www.jetphotos.com/photographer/144411).
 He swims and plays the trumpet when he is not pretending to be a fluid dymanicist.
 He played Go (Wei-Qi) previously, and was ranked amateur 5-dan by Chinese Go Association.

 ### Education
 Ph.
-D. student in Fluid Mechanics (advised by Sutanu Sarkar), Department of Mechanical and Aerospace Engineering, UC San Diego, Jan.
+D. student in Fluid Mechanics, Department of Mechanical and Aerospace Engineering, UC San Diego, Jan.
 2021 - present
 Ms. Sc in Fluid Mechanics, Department of Mechanical and Aerospace Engineering, UC San Diego, Jan.
 2021 - Jan.
 2022
 B. S. E. in Engineering Thermo-physics (with distinction), Department of Engineering Mechanics, Tsinghua University, Aug.
 2016 - June 2020
 Visiting Research Student (hosted by Javier Jimenez), School of Aeronautics, Universidad Politecnica de Madrid, Sep.
 2019 - Mar.
 2020